turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 ### 2. Using Selenium for a Test

 The feature we'd like to add is an AJAX-based comment submission.
-Currently users can submit comments by submitting the form from an Article page, let's first check that out.
+Currently users can submit comments by submitting the form from an individual Article page so let's first check that out.
 Launch your server and check out the functionality of submitting a new comment on an individual article page.

 Now let's see if we can make this work without a full page reload.